Faq's

 Our trained debt lawyers will be your shield between you and any unlawful behavior conducted by any collection agent.
 We will liaise directly with all your creditors and the authorities if there is any evidence of harassment.
 We are fully aware of the aggressive behavior used by collection agencies and we have a proven record of minimizing this issue.
 Once you have signed up to our debt plan, you can direct all their communications to our legal team who will be vigorous in protecting you.
 In few cases, when harassment persists and aggravate then our lawyers would share NC draft to file a police complaint.

-6. Can the bank reject your offer when setting up a DMP
+6. Can the bank reject your offer when setting up a DMP?

 7. Would a settlement be more beneficial for me than a DMP?

 If a legal case is filed against you or if you are issued with a Legal Notice during the DMP process, our lawyers will assess the best course of action and will advise and assist you in defending it.
-In other circumstances where lawyer needs to appear in court, charges will be shared as per the requirement.
+In other circumstances where a lawyer needs to appear in court, charges will be shared as per the requirement.

 9. Why would my creditor accept the offer?